 Two great influences on 1960’s film combined in Chitty Chitty Bang Bang: the story came from Ian Fleming, creator of superspy James Bond; and the setting, composers and lead actor Dick Van Dyke came from Disney’s classic Mary Poppins (1964).

-Potts takes his kids and the truly scrumptious Truly Scrumptious (daughter of candymaker Lord Scrumptious) out for a picnic, where he spins a tale of the car’s magical abilities to float and fly.
+Potts takes his kids and the truly scrumptious Truly Scrumptious (Sally Ann Howes, pictured above) – daughter of candymaker Lord Scrumptious (James Robertson Justice) – out for a picnic, where he spins a tale of the car’s magical abilities to float and fly.

-Trouble looms in the form of Baron Bomburst, the monarch of a small but wealthy principality, who hates children and employs a vicious Child Catcher, played by Sir Robert Helpmann in a brilliant role which guaranteed thousands of children sleepless nights in the late 60s.
+Trouble looms in the form of Baron Bomburst (Gert Frobe, pictured below), the monarch of the small but wealthy principality of Vulgaria, who hates children and employs a vicious Child Catcher, played by Sir Robert Helpmann in a brilliant role that guaranteed thousands of children sleepless nights in the late 1960s.

-The car used in most of the shots, driving along roads, was built by Alan Mann in Hertfordshire in 1967 and was fitted with a Ford 3000 V6 engine and automatic transmission.
+The fully-functional road-legal car used in most of the driving shots was built by Alan Mann in Hertfordshire in 1967 and was fitted with a Ford 3000 V6 engine and automatic transmission.
+It was bought by Lord of the Rings director, Sir Peter Jackson, for £500,000 in 2011 and is located in New Zealand.

 Dick Van Dyke